 Phase III.
-The drug or biologic is studied in an expanded patient population at multiple clinical study sites, to confirm efficacy and safety at the optimized dose, by measuring a primary endpoint established at the outset of the study,
+The drug or biologic is studied in an expanded patient population at multiple clinical study sites, to confirm efficacy and safety at the optimized dose, by

 - o submitting the results of preliminary research, preclinical studies, and clinical studies as well as chemistry, manufacturing and control information on the drug or biological product to the FDA in a New Drug Application, or NDA, for a drug product, or a Biologics License Application, or BLA, for a biological product, and - o obtaining FDA approval of the NDA or BLA prior to any commercial sale or shipment of the drug or biological product.